 - Sesame oil

-- Dark chocolate: (read ingredients label to check for dairy)
+- Dark chocolate: (read ingredients labels to check for dairy)

 - Nuts and seeds: (provide a small amount of protein and variable amounts of carbs)